Controversy (song): Live in Hawaii

 "Controversy (Live in Hawaii)" is a digital single made available for sale on Prince's website on March 29, 2004.
 The single consists of a live performance of the song: "Controversy", recorded on tour in Hawaii in 2003.
 The track also saw a limited release as a CD single, only available as part of a Prince in Hawaii Gift Box, available from Prince's retail outlet.

+Legacy

+In 2022, Rolling Stone ranked "Controversy" number 19 in their list of the "200 Greatest Dance Songs of All Time".

+Personnel

+Sourced from Benoît Clerc, Guitarcloud, Morris Day and David Ritz.